 There are so many bee books out there, so to make your selection easier, we have put together a list of 20 of the best books about bees.

-Read on for a selection of books about bees you can buy, or for more info a click away, check our bee facts.
-You might not also know that there are over 20,000 bee species which we cover in more detail in our article on the different types of bees.
+Read on for a selection of books about bees you can buy, or for more info, a click away, check our bee facts.
+You might not also know that there are over 20,000 bee species, which we cover in more detail in our article on the different types of bees.

 These books about bees are perfect for kids from 2 to 12 years of age.

 This beautifully written picture book is one of the top books about bees for kids.
 It follows a colony of honeybees as they go about their daily lives.
-From how they fly around to get pollen and nectar to make honey.
+From how they fly around to collect pollen and nectar to make honey.

 The readers follow the bees through the changing seasons and see how honeybees survive in winter.
 The story is short but has a lot of discussion points.
 Also, there’s a page that addresses questions like what the earth would be like without honeybees.